 Before signing off on a separation agreement, consider future benefits you may be leaving on the table.
 Are you entitled to a bonus at the end of the year?
 Is there a schedule for vesting of stock options?

 (4) Understand Whether You are Giving Up Legal Claims

 Depending upon the circumstances of your separation from the company, you may be giving up certain legal rights when signing a separation agreement.
 Check with an employment attorney to see whether there are any grounds for a discrimination or retaliation claim, or whether you have any rights as a whistle blower.

 (5) Consider the Job Market You are Entering

 Fully appreciate the job market you will be entering after leaving your position.
 Will you need to re-locate?
 Will your age be a factor?
 Will that non-compete restrict you from working in your industry?
 How long will it take you to find suitable employment.
 What will you need to ease the transition?
 References?
 Resume Assistance?
 Companies offer a range of tools to ease the transition of executives.
-These may be a valuable part of any exit package.
+These may be a valuable part of exit packages for executives in transition.

 As a company executive you have learned to “know what you don’t know” and seek advice.
 We have advised executives at all levels of organizations, from Presidents, Vice-Presidents, Directors, CEO’s, CFO’s, COO’s, CTO’s, partners, principals, administrators and professors.
 We’ve reviewed and negotiated severance agreements for executives employed in industries such as technology, biotechnology, banking, pharmaceutical, software, higher education, secondary education, and manufacturing.